Do I have to attend orientation?

-When you submit the reservation you will automatically receive a copy of your registration form to the email you gave UIS on your application.
+When you submit the reservation you will automatically receive a copy of your registration to the email you gave UIS on your application.
 You will also be emailed a confirmation of the session you're registered for.
-You can also verify your reservation by going to your UIS Admission and Application Status page.
+You can also verify your reservation by going to your UIS Admission Status page.

 I checked pay my Orientation Fee by credit card when I was registering for Orientation but I didn’t see anything that asked for my credit card number?